-Due to continuing COVID-19 restrictions our spring meeting will be virtually, on Saturday, 24 April 2021.
-It’s free to join so check our the meeting page for the link, agenda, and abstracts.
+Due to continuing COVID-19 restrictions our 2021 Fall Meeting will be held virtually, on Saturday, 6 November 2021.
+It’s free to join so go to our meeting page for the link, agenda, and abstracts.

 Are you a middle-, high-, or elementary-schooler interested in all things herpetology?
 Do you love snakes, salamanders, frogs, turtles, and the like?
 Well, if you do, then we’d like to invite you to become a member of the NC Herpetological Society’s very own Youth Branch!
 Click here for more information.